DataDog/terraform-provider-datadog/docs/resources/sensitive_data_scanner_rule.md

 Required:

-- `character_count` (Number) Number of characters to look backward to find a keyword validating a match.
-It must be between 1 and 50 included.
+- `character_count` (Number) Number of characters before the match to find a keyword validating the match.
+It must be between 1 and 50 (inclusive).
-- `keywords` (List of String) Keyword list that will be checked during scanning in order to validate a match.
-The number of keywords in the list must be lower or equal than 30.
+- `keywords` (List of String) Keyword list that is checked during scanning in order to validate a match.
+The number of keywords in the list must be lower than or equal to 30.

 <a id="nestedblock--text_replacement"></a>